wathika-eng/golang-interview-prep/README.md

 ## Getting Started

-You can get the database started by running `docker-compose up`
+You can get the database started by running `docker-compose up --build`

 Once running the Go app, you can make a CURL request as follows: